dsmooke/walk-this-way/README.md

 ```
 AS A developer
 I WANT a walk-through of the codebase
-SO THAT I can use it as a starting point for a new prokect
+SO THAT I can use it as a starting point for a new project

 ```